-Scheduling class meetings, homework, assignments, projects, and study sessions is crucial to staying organized.
+Scheduling class meetings, homework, assignments, projects, and more is crucial to staying organized.
 Use a planner to keep track of deadlines, dates, and times so you do not forget anything important.
-Check your class syllabus for key dates and plan out the time for a study schedule that works for you.
+Check your class syllabus for key dates and plan out time for reviewing your coursework.

 9. Visualize the Material

 Focus on the most important parts of your class notes by condensing the material and underlining or highlighting keywords and concepts.
 Not a fan of traditional written notes?
 Try reformatting them into charts, diagrams, mind maps, or outlines to create visuals that can help you make sense of complex concepts.